-- Policy LU-31 Ensure that development and growth-related regulations are consistent with the Plan and Land Use Map. - Policy LU-32 Monitor and evaluate new development to identify any pattern of significant under-building within various residential zoning classifications.
+- Policy LU-36 Ensure that development and growth-related regulations are consistent with the Plan and Land Use Map. - Policy LU-37 Monitor and evaluate new development to identify any pattern of significant under-building within various residential zoning classifications.
 In the event that development is not achieving established target densities, identify and develop a strategy and program for remedying any regulatory problems inhibiting achievement of established targets.
-Do not use failure to achieve target densities as a basis for amending the UGA until such program has been implemented. - Policy LU-33 Allow for amendments to the Land Use Map, Plan policies, and implementing regulations consistent with GMA, CPPs, applicable plan policies and other requirements of federal, state and/or local laws. - Policy LU-34 Docket and consider Plan amendments and related amendments to regulations comprehensively consistent with RCW 36.70A.130 and 36.70A. - Policy LU-35 Accompany any amendments to the Plan with changes to adopted development regulations and adopted capital facility programs, transportation improvement programs or other adopted County plans or programs, as required to maintain consistency. - Policy LU-36 Allow revisions or amendments to the Plan outside the normal schedule if the amendments are consistent with RCW 36.70A.130 and findings are adopted to show that the amendment was necessary (i.e., due to an emergency situation of neighborhood- or community-wide significance and not an individual emergency on the part of a particular applicant or property owner).
-The nature of the emergency and proposed amendment shall be provided to the Board of County Commissioners, which shall decide whether or not to allow the proposal ahead of the normal amendment schedule.

-Policy LU-37 Allow zone changes within the same Plan designation outside of the annual amendment process.
-The Department of Community Development will follow the review process established in KCC Title 21 for all such proposed zone changes.

-Goal 10.
-Coordinate with other jurisdictions, tribal government, agencies, special districts, and property owners to ensure coordinated and compatible land use planning.
+Do not use failure to achieve target densities as a basis for amending the UGA until such program has been implemented. - Policy LU-38 Allow for amendments to the Land Use Map, Plan policies, and implementing regulations consistent with GMA, CPPs, applicable plan policies and other requirements of federal, state and/or local laws. - Policy LU-39 Docket and consider Plan amendments and related amendments to regulations comprehensively consistent with RCW 36.70A.130. - Policy LU-40 Accompany any amendments to the Plan with changes to adopted development regulations and adopted capital facility programs, transportation improvement programs or other adopted County plans or programs, as required to maintain consistency. - Policy LU-41 Allow revisions or amendments to the Plan outside the normal schedule only if the amendments are consistent with RCW 36.70A.130. - Policy LU-42 Allow zone changes within the same Plan designation outside of the annual amendment process.
+The Department of Community Development will follow the review process established in KCC Title 21 for all such proposed zone changes. - Goal 10.
+Coordinate with other jurisdictions, tribal government, agencies, special districts, and property owners to ensure coordinated and compatible land use planning. - Policy LU-43 Coordinate with the Port Gamble/S'Klallam and Suquamish Tribes to provide a framework for cooperative discussion on comprehensive planning issues among governments and ensure that the tribal government are consulted on issues within their interests.

-- Policy LU-38 Coordinate with the Port Gamble/S'Klallam and Suquamish Tribes to provide a framework for cooperative discussion on comprehensive planning issues among governments and ensure that the tribal government are consulted on issues within their interests. - Policy LU-39 Cooperate with the cities, tribal governments, property owners, local residents, and special purpose districts through the UGAMA process defined in the Plan.
+Policy LU-44 Cooperate with the cities, tribal governments, property owners, local residents, and special purpose districts through the UGAMA process defined in the Plan.

-This process will provide a framework for ongoing planning and decision making concerning local land use and public service issues. - Policy LU-40 Coordinate with each jurisdiction to reflect appropriate development standards and requirements within each UGA. - Policy LU-41 Encourage master planning of large parcels to optimize development and achieve growth targets. - Policy LU-42 Discourage the siting of incompatible uses near military bases that would affect the installations' abilities for military readiness and future expansion.
+This process will provide a framework for ongoing planning and decision making concerning local land use and public service issues.

+- Policy LU-45 Coordinate with each jurisdiction to reflect appropriate development standards and requirements within each UGA. - Policy LU-46 Encourage master planning of large parcels to optimize development and achieve growth targets. - Policy LU-47 Discourage the siting of incompatible uses near military bases that would affect the installations' abilities for military readiness and future expansion.